-Trump’s crackdown on trainings about white privilege draws broad opposition
+Trump’s crackdown on training about white privilege draws broad opposition

 The Information Technology Industry Council, a software and technology industry group that includes Apple, Samsung and Amazon co-signed a letter earlier this month with 10 other groups warning that the order raises concerns about businesses’ First Amendment rights.
 (Amazon CEO Jeff Bezos owns The Washington Post.)

-“The federal government should not be in the business of dictating to companies how to talk to their employees about important societal issues and should certainly not be dissuading employees from endeavoring to address issues of systemic racism and racial discrimination,” said Jason Oxman, the ITIC’s president.
+“The federal government should not be in the business of dictating to companies how to talk to their employees about important societal issues and should certainly not be dissuading employees from endeavoring to address issues of systemic racism and racial discrimination,” said Jason Oxman, the ITI’s president.

 For companies that contract with the federal government, enforcement of the new order will fall mostly to the Department of Labor’s Office of Federal Contract Compliance Programs (OFCCP), which ensures that federal contractors are not discriminating against their employees because of race, sex and other issues.